 Our discussions with management concentrated on discussions with David Tregar, Kevin Rhodes, and Marcello Parra.
 Howard Carter was on vacation during the week of our work.
-Our work was focussed on the accounting records and trading operations of each company, and we met with various finance, trading and credit personnel as a result as follows: Nigel Grace, Nigel Geary, Hamish Scutt, Alan Jamieson, Mike Parnell and John Gill. [others]
+Our work was focussed on the accounting records and trading operations of each company, and we met with various finance, trading and credit personnel as a result as follows: Nigel Grace, Nigel Geary, Hamish Scutt, Alan Jamieson, Mike Parnell, John Barret, and John Gill.

 AA role as internal auditors to MG plc

 Arthur Andersen were appointed as MG plc’s internal auditors at the end of 1999.
 To date, only one internal audit review has been carried out.
-The objective and scope of this review, which was on MG Limited, was as follow:
+The objective and scope of this review, which was on MG Limited, was as follows:

 “to identify and evaluate risks and mitigating controls present in key processes.
 The scope of the work incorporated a review of the following trading procedures: